 - Budget and Budget Justification – (Budget not to exceed $25,000 for a period up to 12 months) IDIES SFP will support all costs with the exception of faculty (tenured and non-tenured-track) salary and Facilities and Administrative costs.

 - Curriculum Vitae (one or two pages, can be standard NSF or NIH formats).

 Deadlines and Evaluation

 Proposals are due by 5 p.m.
-Tuesday January 31, 2017.
-Please upload all required documents to the IDIES website as a single PDF document (http://idies.jhu.edu/grants-funding/seed) and email a copy of the budget (in Excel) and budget justification to Margie Gier (email@example.com).
+Wednesday January 31, 2018.
+Please upload all required documents to the IDIES website as a single PDF document (http://idies.jhu.edu/grants-funding/seed) and email a copy of the budget (in Excel) and budget justification to our grant staff (email@example.com).

 The PI should ensure the proposal contains all required elements and is clearly written.
 Although reviewers are chosen who are familiar with some of the proposed areas of research, it is not possible to have an expert in every field represented by the proposals.
 Therefore, it is imperative that you make a convincing argument why this research is important in your field and should be funded at this time.

-Please contact Margie Gier (firstname.lastname@example.org) if you experience technical difficulties completing your submission or are in need of further clarification regarding the requirements.
+Please contact our administrative staff (firstname.lastname@example.org) if you experience technical difficulties completing your submission or are in need of further clarification regarding the requirements.